American Federation Pueri Cantores

 In addition to promoting individual faith formation among youth, the festival experience also encourages them to become strong, moral leaders and exceptional students.
 Studies show that children engaged in music outperform their peers on every indicator: grade-point average, graduation rate, SAT scores (31 points above average in reading, 23 points in math, and 31 points higher in writing), class attendance, and discipline referrals.
 AFPC is investing in the future of children by providing much- needed music education opportunities and promoting choral excellence and evangelization in Catholic Schools.

 Our objective is to increase the number of Festivals each year.
 Our hope is to eventually grow national participation to 10,000 singers which equals 1% of the 1 million students in U.S. Catholic schools in grades 4-12.
 It is also our mission to include outreach to rural and under-served populations.
-In this regard AFPC is launching an inaugural rural festival in 2025 in Omaha, NE, reaching farm communities in a 100-mile radius, as well as a festival in Fargo, ND.
-AFPC also commissioned Latino composers to create several sacred choral music pieces to respond to the lack of choral music in the Spanish language, whose pieces have been used in our repertoire for the last two years.
+In this regard AFPC successfully organized an inaugural rural festival in Omaha, NE, in 2026, reaching farm communities in a 100-mile radius, and we look to partner with other dioceses in rural and underserved locations for 2027 and beyond.

 Finally, we continue our partnership with the National Catholic Educational Association (NCEA) to continue to be a primary resource for all 6,000 U.S. Catholic Schools by supporting the “Religion” and “Arts” component of the STREAM educational initiative and offering professional development opportunities, webinars, training, and free resources to music teachers, choir directors, and music educators.